 Click on graph for larger image.

-This graph shows the month-to-month change in the CoreLogic and NSA Case-Shiller National index since 1987 (both through September).
-The seasonal pattern was smaller back in the '90s and early '00s, and increased since the bubble burst.
+This graph shows the month-to-month change in the CoreLogic and NSA Case-Shiller Composite 20 index since 2001 (both through May).
+The seasonal pattern was smaller back in the early '00s, and increased since the bubble burst.

-The second graph shows the seasonal factors for the Case-Shiller National index since 1987.
+The second graph shows the seasonal factors for the Case-Shiller composite 20 index.
 The factors started to change near the peak of the bubble, and really increased during the bust.

-The seasonal factor has started to decrease, and I expect that over the next several years - as the percent of distressed sales declines further and recent history is included in the factors - the seasonal factors will move back towards more normal levels.
-However, as Kolko noted, there will be a lag with the seasonal factor since it is based on several years of recent data.
+It appears the seasonal factor has started to decrease, and I expect that over the next several years - as the percent of distressed sales declines further and recent history is included in the factors - the seasonal factors will move back towards more normal levels.